-How To Stabilze Soils With Native Plants
+How To Stabilize Soils With Native Plants

 The best strategy for stabilizing soils with plants is to establish vegetation at multiple levels — plant trees,

-shrubs, and groundcovers.
-A multi-level canopy will do the best job of intercepting and slowing precipitation
+Multi-level canopy will do the best job of intercepting and slowing precipitation

 before it hits the ground, thus reducing surface erosion.
 Multiple vegetation types also provide both deep